 About Miscarriage and Infant-Loss Memorial Jewelry

-A lady e-mail me the other day and shared a touching story about how she had just given a piece of jewelry from My Forever Child to a grieving co-worker.
-A friend that she’s worked with for years had just suffered a miscarriage and having gone through the same thing just a couple years ago, she felt moved to reach out and offer comfort of some kind.
+A lady e-mails me the other day and shared a touching story about how she had just given a piece of jewelry from My Forever Child to a grieving co-worker.
+A friend that she’s worked with for years had just suffered a miscarriage and having gone through the same thing just a couple years ago, she felt moved to reach out and offer the comfort of some kind.

-She had heard about My Forever Child a long time after her miscarriage, but loved the beautiful jewelry they offered so she bought herself a pendant and her husband a keychain.
+She had heard about My Forever Child a long time after her miscarriage but loved the beautiful jewelry they offered so she bought herself a pendant and her husband a keychain.
 They experienced such comfort from those precious little treasures that acknowledged and validated their loss.
 She knew exactly what to get her sad friend at work.

 She reported that her co-worker was really touched by the gift.
 She said that she would never have any known that anything like memorial jewelry even existed.
 She was grateful that somebody else understood her pain and most of all to have somebody else acknowledge her loss.

-Memorial and remembrance jewelry is particularly suitable to miscarriage.
+Memorial and remembrance jewelry is particularly suitable for miscarriage.
 Couples that suffer a loss this way often don’t feel they have the right to grieve.
 When others recognize it as a real loss and give gifts of sympathy it helps validate all the sorrow they feel.

 If you know somebody who has suffered a miscarriage, stillbirth or child-loss, please look around at My Forever Child.